psygo/abragodb/tasks.md

 # Tasks

+1. [ ] Ordering by Declared Strength
 1. [ ] Fixed URL fields
-2. [ ] Toast for when the profile is updated
+1. [ ] Toast for when the profile is updated
-3. [ ] Loading button for profile update
+1. [ ] Loading button for profile update
-4. [ ] Suspended Status
+1. [ ] Suspended Status

 ## Second Version